KTXH: An ownership revolving door

 The pairing of KTXA and KTXH had proven to be successful and highly lucrative.
 Grant's aggressive programming and promotions strategy, plus a favorable climate for independent stations nationally, made the two stations highly profitable and attracted major bidders.
 Outlet Communications, the broadcasting division of The Outlet Company of Rhode Island, was one of several parties negotiating to buy KTXA and KTXH.
 However, negotiations fell through, and Grant instead sold the pair to the Gulf Broadcast Group for $158 million in May 1984.
 The sale was held up for several months at the FCC, which conditioned the purchase on Gulf divesting FM stations in both cities.
 The sale price was considered unprecedented given the short period of operation of the stations.

 Gulf had scarcely owned the stations when it sold its entire stations group for $755 million to Taft Broadcasting in 1985.
 Taft doubled the size of the KTXH facility to include a second studio and more office space.
 Over the course of late 1985 and late 1986, Taft was fending off overtures from activist investor Robert Bass, who was amassing shares in the company.
 Meanwhile, in addition to a worsening regional economy, the independent television market nationally was softening; the two Texas stations were believed to be the weakest in the Taft chain, even as KTXH boasted the highest audience share of any independent station in a top-35 market built since 1981.
-On Rockets telecasts during this time, a 23-year-old Hannah Storm hosted pregame and postgame shows.
+On Rockets telecasts during this time, a young Hannah Storm hosted pregame and postgame shows.

-Taft put its broadcast group up for sale in August 1986 due to agitation by Bass, and while it asked $500 million for five independent stations, the winning bidder—TVX Broadcast Group—only paid $240 million, and Taft estimated its after-tax loss for the sale at $45 to $50 million.
+Taft put its broadcast group up for sale in August 1986 due to agitation by Bass.
+While it asked $500 million for five independent stations, the winning bidder—TVX Broadcast Group—only paid $240 million, and Taft estimated its after-tax loss for the sale at $45 to $50 million.
 TVX implemented budget cuts, laying off about 15 percent of the staff at the acquisitions, and renegotiated programming costs; KTXH's production unit was completely disbanded.

-The Taft stations purchase left TVX highly leveraged and highly vulnerable.
+The Taft stations purchase left TVX highly leveraged and vulnerable.
 TVX's bankers, Salomon Brothers, provided the financing for the acquisition and in return held more than 60 percent of the company.
 The company was to pay Salomon Brothers $200 million on January 1, 1988, and missed the first payment deadline, having been unable to lure investors to its junk bonds even before Black Monday.
 While TVX recapitalized by the end of 1988, Salomon Brothers reached an agreement in principle in January 1989 for Paramount Pictures to acquire options to purchase the investment firm's majority stake.
 This deal was replaced in September with an outright purchase of 79 percent of TVX for $110 million.